Saurornitholestes: Feeding habits

-A tooth of Saurornitholestes has been found embedded in the wing bone of a large pterosaur, probably a juvenile Quetzalcoatlus.
+A tooth of Saurornitholestes has been found embedded in the wing bone of a large pterosaur, possibly a juvenile Quetzalcoatlus.
 Because the pterosaur was so much larger than Saurornitholestes, Currie and Jacobsen suggest that the theropod was probably scavenging the remains of an already dead animal.

 Paleopathology

 In 2001, Bruce Rothschild and others published a study examining evidence for stress fractures and tendon avulsions in theropod dinosaurs and the implications for their behavior.
 They found that only two of the 82 Saurornitholestes foot bones checked for stress fractures actually had them.
-Two of the nine hand bones examined for stress fractures were found to have them as well.
+Two of the nine hand bones examined for stress fractures were found to have them.

 Aase Roland Jacobsen published a description of a Saurornitholestes dentary in 2001.
 The dentary is about 12 cm long and preserves fifteen tooth positions, of which only ten preserve teeth.
 Three toothmarks were visible on the inner "lingual" surface of the dentary.
 Two of the three marks are series of grooves made by the serrations on the maker's teeth.
 The striations are between 0.37 mm and 0.40 mm thick with cuboidal cross-sections.

 The shape of the preserved serrations are too different from those of Saurornitholestes for the marks to be the result of injuries incurred during intraspecific face biting behaviors.
 Although the right shape for Dromaeosaurus tooth serrations, the preserved marks are too coarse to have been left by that genus.
 Although a specific identification cannot be made, the most likely perpetrator would be a juvenile individual of one of the Dinosaur Park Formation's tyrannosaurids, like Gorgosaurus, or Daspletosaurus.

 Paleoenvironment

 Saurornitholestes was found on both sides of the Western Interior Seaway.
-Alberta, the location of Saurornitholestes langstoni, had a habitat similar to the United States Midwest, being plains and floodplain swamps.
+Alberta, the location of Saurornitholestes langstoni, had a habitat similar to the United States Middle West being plains and floodplain swamps.
 In its eastern range, Saurornitholestes lived alongside hadrosaurs like Eotrachodon and Hypsibema, large theropods like Appalachiosaurus and Dryptosaurus, an unidentified ornithomimosaur, and another unidentified small theropod that was likely either a dromaeosaurid or a troodontid.
-Saurornitholestes appears to have been the most common small theropod in Dinosaur Provincial Park, with teeth and bones being much more common than those of its more robust contemporary, Dromaeosaurus.
+Saurornitholestes appears to have been the most common small theropod in Dinosaur Provincial Park, and teeth and bones are much more common than those of its more robust contemporary, Dromaeosaurus.